Vijay Eswaran: Early life

 Eswaran was born in Penang, Malaysia to Penangite Indian parents of minority Ceylonese Tamil descent, namely Pushpavathy Chinnaiah, a teacher and Vijayaratnam Saravanamuthu, founder of the Malaysian Hindu Youth Organisation.
-Vijay has a younger brother named Vignesh.

-Vijay Eswaran financed his tertiary education in the UK by working as a cab driver.
+Eswaran financed his tertiary education in the UK by working as a cab driver.
 After graduating with a degree in socio-economics from LSE (London School of Economics) in 1984, he traveled around Europe for a year, where he did a series of odd jobs.
 During his travels he spent over a month in a Franciscan monastery, where he took a 33-day vow of silence.
 In 1985, he returned to the UK, where he learned about binary system marketing and obtained professional qualification from CIMA (Chartered Institute of Management Accountants).
 In 1986 he traveled to the US where he obtained an MBA from the Southern Illinois University in 1986.
 He was involved in multilevel marketing (MLM) on a part-time basis while working for Systematics, a subsidiary of IBM.

-When he returned to Malaysia after 13 years He did fraud and was arrested Cosway Group to start its Philippines business, after which he began moving into the direct selling industry.
+When he returned to Malaysia after 13 years, he sold for Cosway Group to start its Philippines business, after which he began moving into the direct selling industry.